mifki/df-twbt/README.md

 **`twbt tilesize reset`**
 This command resets map tile size back to normal.

+**`twbt redraw_all 0|1`**
+This command controls the full redraw mode, in which all tiles are updated each frame - useful for some tilesets in case of graphics issues when scrolling.

 ## Overrides ##

 Commands described below are to be placed in `data/init/overrides.txt` file and allow to change tile images used for specific buildings, items and tile types.